- Do I need to have an account in order to send a sample?

 Do I need to have an account in order to send a sample?

-No!
-When we receive a sample, our central receiving team checks our system to see if your practice has an existing account.
+No. When we receive a sample, our Central Labs Receiving team checks our system to see if your practice has an existing account.
 If not, they will create one.
-Please be sure to fill out forms completely with your billing address, phone number(s), fax number, email, and preferred method to receives results.
+Please be sure to fill out CURRENT Submission forms https://labs.vetmed.ufl.edu/submission-forms/ completely with your billing address, phone number(s), fax number, email, and preferred method to receives results.
+If test you would like to request is not listed on the submission form, please contact our office to verify that testing is currently being offered.

 What is the best sample?

-Sample requirements for specific tests are described here, and our fee schedule also includes sample requirements for each test.
+Sample requirements for specific tests are described here.
 We are happy to provide guidance about appropriate samples for submission.
-Please call our central receiving office at 352-294-4726.
+Please call our Central Labs Receiving office at (352) 294-4726, or email us at email@example.com.
 Our team will either answer your question or connect you with the person that can best answer your questions.

-I am taking my samples late on a Friday afternoon, can they sit over the weekend?
+I am taking my samples late on a Friday afternoon or prior to a holiday.
+Can they sit over the weekend?

 I am an owner.
 Can I send samples from my pet?